 Subscription Revenue.
-We derive subscription revenue by offering subscriptions to our platform and hosted database-as-a-service solutions.
-Revenue from subscriptions to our platform is recognized upfront for the license component and ratably for the technical support and when-and-if available update components.
-Revenue from our hosted database-as-a-service solutions is primarily generated on a usage basis and is billed either in arrears or paid up front.
+Our subscription revenue is comprised of term licenses and hosted as-a-service solutions.
+Subscriptions to term licenses include technical support and access to new software versions on a when-and-if available basis.
+Revenue from our term licenses is recognized upfront for the license component and ratably for the technical support and when-and-if available update components.
+Revenue from term licenses is typically billed annually in advance.
+Revenue from our hosted as-a-service solutions is primarily generated on a usage basis and is billed either in arrears or paid up front.
 The majority of our subscription contracts are one year in duration and are invoiced upfront.
 Our subscription contracts are generally non-cancelable and non-refundable.
 When we enter into multi-year subscriptions, we typically invoice the customer on an annual basis.